boozallen/jenkins-templating-engine/docs/pages/Templating/configuration_files/default_step_implementation.rst

 .. csv-table:: Configuration Options
    :header:  "Field", "Description", "Default Value", "Required?"

-   "stage", "Display name for this step.", "<step_name>", "false" "image", "Container image to run the step within.", ,"true" "command", "The shell command to run inside the step container image", ,"if script is not set" "script", "The path to a shell script to execute", ,"if command is not set" "stash.name", "The ID of the resultant stash of files from the step", ,"required if a stash is to be used" "stash.includes", "The files to preserve.", "**", "false" "stash.excludes", "The files to ignore.", , "false" "stash.useDefaultExcludes", "Whether to use the default exludes of the Jenkins stash step.", "true", "false" "stash.allowEmpty", "Whether or not the stash may contain no files", "false", "false"
+   "stage", "Display name for this step.", "step_name", "false" "image", "Container image to run the step within.", ,"true" "command", "The shell command to run inside the step container image", ,"if script is not set" "script", "The path to a shell script to execute", ,"if command is not set" "stash.name", "The ID of the resultant stash of files from the step", ,"required if a stash is to be used" "stash.includes", "The files to preserve.", "``**``", "false" "stash.excludes", "The files to ignore.", , "false" "stash.useDefaultExcludes", "Whether to use the default exludes of the Jenkins stash step.", "true", "false" "stash.allowEmpty", "Whether or not the stash may contain no files", "false", "false"